InnoboticsSRL/InnoboticsSRL.github.io/docs/pages/getting_started.rst

 Network Connection
 -------------------

-By default your ComboFox platform will try to connect to the wireless network with SSID **awcombo**.
+By default your ComboFox platform will try to connect to the wireless network *combofox*.

 First power up the WiFi access point included and wait until the network ComboFox is available.
 Optionally connect the access point to your company/home network via ethernet to enable internet access on the platform when needed.